ShyamJiPatel/docker-test/README.md

-This is the learning project for Docker.
+This project is for learning the Jenkins integratino with Docker.